ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Sessions/Session 1.md

-- It is the monthly Festival of the Fu
+- It is the monthly Festival of the Full Moon.
+It is a monthly festival that takes place on the night of the full moon every month.
 - Introduce players one by one.
 They are each doing their own thing initially.
 - Eventually all of them end up in a pretty populated square or park.
 At some point some creatures get out of a petting zoo.
 They are ferocious and it's not obvious what ticked them off.
 	- Pack of blink dogs that teleport randomly.